 While there are a number of so-called “design guides” out there (just do a quick Google search), none of them cover the leaflet design process from start to finish; instead, most offer nothing more than vague pieces of advice and typically only cover a small part of the overall process.

-We felt this was a problem, so we decided to put-together this mammoth guide (7500+ words!) to leaflet design – it’s broken down into multiple categories and aims to walk you through the leaflet design process from start-to-finish.
+Here at fast print we felt this was a problem, so we decided to put-together this mammoth guide (7500+ words!) to leaflet design – it’s broken down into multiple categories and aims to walk you through the leaflet design process from start-to-finish.

 Here are the categories (click the links to jump to each section):